• Skip to primary navigation

 7 Tasty Catfish Substitutes: Jazz Up Dishes

-Substituting catfish doesn’t have to be a big challenge with the right alternatives.
-In fact, there are plenty of options that taste just as good, if not better.
+Substituting catfish (a group of ray-finned fish commonly found in freshwater) doesn't have to be a big challenge with the right alternatives.

 We've sampled and tested a bunch of fish and non-fish substitutes.
 Trust us, these swaps will make your dishes pop.